kentleonardi09/Portofolio-Project-Part-1/Question 12/README.md

+# Question 12

+## Title
-# Question 12: Discover 5 Unique Offline Security Tools
+Discover 5 Unique Offline Security Tools

 ## Explanation

-### a.
+a.
 Portable Document Safe (Honeywell)

-This is a portable document safe used to protect important physical documents and storage devices.
-Unlike door locks that prevent entry, this acts as a last line of defence by protecting contents even if the outer environment is compromised, such as during theft or fire.
+A portable document safe designed to secure important physical documents and storage devices.
+Unlike door locks that block access, this becomes a last line of defence, safeguarding new stuff even if the outer environment is breached — such as in theft or fire.

----

-### b.
+b.
 Vintage Lever Padlock

-This is a traditional mechanical padlock that can be attached to chains, gates, or lockers.
-It is portable and versatile, unlike fixed locks, allowing it to be used across different locations.
-It provides a flexible way to secure items without permanent installation.
+This is a conventional mechanical padlock that can be secured to chains, gates or lockers.
+Unlike fixed locks, this one can be moved and used in multiple settings.
+It is a versatile method of securing items without permanent mounting.

----

-### c.
+c.
 Industrial T-Handle Compression Lock

-This type of lock is commonly found on heavy-duty storage equipment.
-It works by compressing the door tightly into a seal, protecting against both unauthorized access and environmental factors like dust or rain.
-This makes it different from standard locks that mainly focus on access control.
+These locks are most commonly found on heavy-duty storage equipment.
+It seals the door shut tightly, preventing not only unauthorized entry but also potentially unwanted environmental elements like dust or rain.
+This is in contrast to standard locks that are primarily about access control.

----

-### d.
-Residential Door Swing Limiter
+d.
+Limit Doors From Being Opened at Home

-A swing limiter is a simple locking mechanism that allows a door to be partially opened while still maintaining a level of security.
-Unlike typical locks that are either fully open or closed, this provides a controlled access point, allowing safe interaction without fully exposing the interior.
+A swing limiter is a simple lock that lets you open the door without fully opening it while still acting as a security measure.
+Unlike conventional locks that are fully open or close, this gives a controlled point of access, building safe communication without exposing the inside completely.

----

-### e.
-Combined Alarm and PIR Sensor
+e.
+Alarm and PIR Sensor in a 1 Package

-This device detects motion and triggers an alarm when movement is detected.
-Unlike physical locks that prevent access, this tool focuses on detection and response, alerting occupants to potential intrusions and acting as a deterrent.
+This device detects movement and activates an alarm when it senses motion.
+Unlike physical locks that deny access to intruders, this tool is focused on detection and response, notifying occupants of potential break-ins and acting as a deterrent.

----

 ## Proof of Discovery